FrankWorldview/blockchain/smart_contracts/Async.md

     return new Promise((resolve, reject) => {
         setTimeout(() => {
             if (shouldSucceed) {
-                resolve("Fetched data"); // Resolving the Promise
+                resolve("Fetched data"); // Resolve the Promise
             } else {
-                reject("Error: Failed to fetch data"); // Rejecting the Promise }
+                reject("Error: Failed to fetch data"); // Reject the Promise }
         }, 3000);
     });